BSc Pharmacology: Career, Course, Skills, Scope, Options, Outlook, Challenges

 What are the job prospects for graduates of a BSc in Pharmacology program?

-Graduates of a BSc in Pharmacology program may find employment in a variety of settings, including pharmaceutical companies, hospitals, research institutes, and government agencies.
-Alternatively, they may choose to pursue further education, such as a Master's or PhD degree.
+Graduates of a BSc in Pharmacology program may find employment in various settings, including pharmaceutical companies, hospitals, research institutes, and government agencies.
+Alternatively, they may pursue further education, such as a Master's or PhD.

 What are the potential challenges of a career in pharmacology?